bigeyex/brackets-sftp-upload/README.md

 Extension Home: https://github.com/bigeyex/brackets-sftp-upload

-Those improvements are eventually going to be merged into the extension
+Those improvements are eventually going to be merged into the extension but there's probably a lot of bugs attached with them =P

 ### Improvements made ###

+* Transactions Tab - show status of each upload/download
 * Multiple server settings per project
+* Test Connection Button & Show Connection Error
 * Backup changed files
 * Download files - FTP Walk (All files on FTP)
-* Download file - Local Walk (Only files that exists locally)
+* Download files - Local Walk (Only files that exists locally)
-* Test Connection Button & Show Connection Error
+* FTP Browser with download option (by context menu)
 * Improved Status Bar
-* Log dialog
+* Log dialog viewer for errors

 ====================